Chunjee/graphicsearch.ahk/docs/README.md

 err1, err0              Fault tolerance percentage of text and background (0.1=10%)

-Text                    can be a lot of text parsed into images, separated by "|"
+Text                    images parsed into text.
+Can be multiple GraphicsSearch queries separated by `|`

 ScreenShot              if the value is 0, the last ScreenShot will be used